spikegrobstein/capistrano-mailgun/README.md

 Also, notice the use of `mailgun.build_recipients`.
 See documentation below for more information.

+## Disabling Emails

+If you want to prevent sending any email notifications for any reason, you can set the `mailgun_off` Capistrano variable either via the `set` command or with the `-s` commandline options when calling `cap`.

+If using the Capistrano multistage plugin, you can put the following into one of your stage files that you want to disable notifications for:

+    set :mailgun_off, true

+Or, when doing a normal deploy and you want to prevent notifications for this deploy, you can do the
+following:

+    cap deploy -s mailgun_off=1

+Heads up: Setting `mailgun_off` to **anything** will disable emails.
+This includes setting it to `false`.

 ## Capistrano Variables

 `Capistrano::Mailgun` leverages variables defined in Capistrano to reduce the amount of configuration